Siskiyou County Personal Injury Lawyers

 Bruises, scratches, punctures, and vision loss are some injuries that can stem from blunt force to the eye area or penetrating trauma from accidents.

 Aside from traffic accidents, eye injuries are common among people exposed to various chemicals.
-According to Harvard Medical School, the eyes can be damaged by chemicals in aerosol, whether in liquid, solid, or powder form.
-Utility and factory workers who handle chemicals like solvents and cleaners are at high risk of chemical eye injury.
-Even those in agricultural settings are at risk.
+According to Harvard Medical School, the eyes can be damaged by chemicals in aerosols, whether in liquid, solid, or powder form.
+Utility and factory workers who handle chemicals, such as solvents and cleaners, are at a high risk of chemical eye injury, even those in agricultural settings.

 According to the Bureau of Labor Statistics (BLS), 18,510 eye-related injury or illness cases were reported in 2020 among workers.
 Of these, 11,980 cases were due to contact with objects or equipment.

-Victims with eye injuries should immediately seek medical care.
-Prompt action can significantly improve your injury’s prognosis.
+Victims with eye injuries should promptly seek medical care.
+Immediate action can help with your injury’s prognosis.
 Early detection and treatment can also help prevent permanent vision loss.
-Our personal injury lawyers can connect you with top-rated ophthalmologists in Siskiyou County.

 Accidents, particularly car collisions and slip-and-falls, often lead to back pain and injuries.
 The impact of colliding with a speeding vehicle or slamming onto the concrete floor in a fall can damage the back’s soft tissues or bones.

-• Sprains and strains — These affect the soft tissues of the back, particularly the ligament (sprain) and muscles or tendon (strain).
+• Sprains and Strains — These affect the soft tissues of the back, particularly the ligament (sprain) and muscles or tendons (strain).

 Treatments vary depending on the type and severity of your back injury.
 Regardless of its severity, however, prompt medical care is important to prevent your injury from getting worse.